GDPR Code of Conduct for True Influence

 18. GSD Data Incident Management Policy

 An “Incident” under this code shall be any observation that has the potential to indicate that GSD compliance code or any policies or procedures there under has been violated whether or not any data is suspected to have been compromised.

 A whistleblower’s policy may be used to ensure that incidents are reported promptly by any observer either within the Company or outside.

-Any such incident which comes to the knowledge of TIG shall be logged in a GSD Incident Management Register and referred to the DPO for immediate action.
+Any such incident which comes to the knowledge of True Influence shall be logged in a GSD Incident Management Register and referred to the DPO for immediate action.

 The DPO shall review the incident report and take immediate steps to resolve the incident and also to report the incident to the ISGC.

 The ISGC will convene a meeting expeditiously and evaluate the incident to identify if it involves any suspected data breach.

 Where necessary, ISGC may order an immediate techno legal audit of for a risk assessment of the incident.
 Based on the risk assessment ISGC shall decide the need for further action including sending a data breach notification to the Data Controller associated with the Data.